danbruder/blog/content/blog/creating-a-dynamic-background-image-with-css-painting-api/index.md

 CSS Painting API is experimental and [_does not work_ in Safari](https://caniuse.com/css-paint-api).
 But I want mobile viewers to see this fancy background too!

-To get around this, I used the same CSS class to generate the pattern, pulled the image out using `toDataUrl`, then set that as the background:
+To get around this, I used the same JS class to generate the pattern, pulled the image out using `toDataUrl`, then set that as the background:

 ```js
 if ("paintWorklet" in CSS) {